SkyKingPX/ServerRules/README.md

 # ServerRules Plugin for Spigot/Paper 1.13 - 1.20+

-Sends configured rules to specific players when a Server Event is triggered To be honest, you can use this Plugin also to just send a different message, and not some rules, when an Event on the Server is triggered.
+Sends configured rules to specific players when a Server Event is triggered.

+To be honest, you can use this Plugin also to just send a different message, and not some rules, when an Event on the Server is triggered.

 ## Features / Commands